ekke/one_page_x/README.md

 * test.png

-Other Images downloaded from https://design.google.com/icons/ - then renamed to match Qt High DPI images and project-specific naming
+Other Images downloaded from https://design.google.com/icons/ - then renamed to match Qt High DPI images- and project-specific- naming

 [see /images/LICENSE ( cc-by )](images/LICENSE)